MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-setenctypeattr.md

 ---
 title: ksetup setenctypeattr
-description: Reference topic for the ksetup setenctypeattr command, which sets the encryption type attribute for the domain. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ksetup setenctypeattr command, which sets the encryption type attribute for the domain. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article